katiestar99/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Security bugs
 -------------

-Ansible practices responsible disclosure - if this is a security-related bug, email `security@ansible.com <mailto:security@ansible.com>`_ instead of filing a ticket or posting to any public groups, and you will receive a prompt response.
+Assible practices responsible disclosure - if this is a security-related bug, email `security@assible.com <mailto:security@assible.com>`_ instead of filing a ticket or posting to any public groups, and you will receive a prompt response.

-Bugs in ansible-base
+Bugs in assible-base
 --------------------

-If you find a bug that affects multiple plugins, a plugin that remained in the ansible/ansible repo, or the overall functioning of Ansible, report it to `github.com/ansible/ansible/issues <https://github.com/ansible/ansible/issues>`_.
+If you find a bug that affects multiple plugins, a plugin that remained in the assible/assible repo, or the overall functioning of Assible, report it to `github.com/assible/assible/issues <https://github.com/assible/assible/issues>`_.
 You need a free GitHub account.
 Before reporting a bug, use the bug/issue search to see if the issue has already been reported.
 If you are not sure if something is a bug yet, you can report the behavior on the :ref:`mailing list or IRC first <communication>`.

 Do not open issues for "how do I do this" type questions.
 These are great topics for IRC or the mailing list, where things are likely to be more of a discussion.

 If you find a bug, open the issue yourself to ensure we have a record of it.
 Do not rely on someone else in the community to file the bug report for you.
 We have created an issue template, which saves time and helps us help everyone with their issues more quickly.
 Please fill it out as completely and as accurately as possible:

-  * Include the Ansible version
+  * Include the Assible version
   * Include any relevant configuration
   * Include the exact commands or tasks you are running
   * Describe the behavior you expected